nrfconnect/sdk-sidewalk/doc/samples/sid_end_device.rst

 The application consists of two source files:

 * :file:`main.c` -- The main source file.
 Starts Sidewalk application.
-* :file:`app.c` (:file:`app.h`) -- Variant-specific file.
-  It communicates to the Sidewalk thread using events defined in the :file:`sidewalk.h` file, and receives Sidewalk callbacks defined in the :file:`sid_api.h` file.
-  An application may consist of multiple ``app_*`` files that are used to define user interface and realize application logic.
 * :file:`sidewalk.c` (:file:`sidewalk.h`) -- Sidewalk thread file.
   It is a common source file for all sample configurations.
   It implements a separate thread that calls the Sidewalk API.